presleyp/Speriment/doc/feature_examples.md

     exp = Experiment(blocks = [block_a, demographics, block_b], treatments = [block_a, block_b])

-This is actually syntactic sugar for a RunIf.
+This is actually shorthand for a RunIf.
 The RunIf object that is automatically set for `block_a` and `block_b` takes a `permutation` argument instead of a `page` and `option` argument; this refers to the counter.
 If you use the RunIf directly, you can make other Components (Pages, Items, and Options) depend on the counter, but this is not usually necessary.